-Practice Limited to Homicides (Capital and Non-Capital) Trial, Direct Appeals, and Post-Conviction Relief Act (PCRA) Litigation
+Practice Limited to Homicides (Capital and Non-Capital) Trial, Direct Appeals, Post-Conviction Relief Act (PCRA) Litigation, and State Parole Preparedness Consultation (PA only).

 Appeals: If you have been convicted of a crime, either by being found guilty or pleading guilty, you still have the right to file a direct appeal.
 In other words, the case is not necessarily over.
 In Pennsylvania, there are two types of appeals: direct appeals and petitions under the Post-Conviction Relief Act (PCRA).
 With direct appeals, all pre-trial, trial, and sentencing issues that may have been decided unfairly are appealed to the next highest court (Superior Court in Pennsylvania).
 In contrast, a PCRA asserts that your previous attorney did not represent you properly or that there was a constitutional violation with your case.